 The camp did not have a doctor until an American doctor arrived in November 1943.
 Unlike the other camps, medical supplies and equipment were adequate to treat the sick and injured.
 Illness in the camp was caused by the POWs’ poor diet which consisted of a mixture of rice, barley, and millet with fish once or twice a week.
 Each POW received 690 grams each day which resulted in the POWs having malaria, dysentery, and beriberi.
 There is no indication that mail was ever withheld at the camp, and the POWs seemed to receive it regularly.
 In addition, 5% of the POWs were allowed to make a shortwave message each month.

 Clothing was a problem, but it appeared that the POWs were dressed no worse than the Japanese guards, who had to wrap their feet to keep them warm.
-The POWs also received the same safety devices that the Japanese had to use.
+The POWs also received the same safety devices that the Japanese received.

 Harry was liberated in September 1945.
 On September 9, he and the other POWs were sent to Yokohama by train.
 From there, they were returned to the Philippines to be fattened up before being sent back to the United States.
 In early September, he wired his mother that he was being flown home.
-He was flown to Hickam Field in Hawaii, and then to Hamilton Field north of San Francisco.
+He was flown to Saipan and then went to Tinian Island.
+From there he was flown to Hickam Field in Hawaii, before flying to Hamilton Field north of San Francisco.

 Harry supported his wife and himself by working as a cab driver.
 On October 3, 1962, after working all day, he sat down in a chair, at the cab station, and slumped over.
 He had died of a heart attack.
 Henry Rusch was buried at Glen Oak Cemetery in Hillside, Illinois.